OpenDSA/OpenDSA/RST/en/CS3slides/MemManage.rst

 .. slide:: Sequential Fit Methods

-   * First Fit: Start from beginning, pick first free block that is big enough
+   | First Fit: Start from beginning, pick first free block that is
+     big enough

-      * Store list in memory-pool order
+   |   Store list in memory-pool order
-      * Circular first fit: Move forward from current position
+   |   Circular first fit: Move forward from current position

-   * Best Fit: Pick the smallest block big enough
+   | Best Fit: Pick the smallest block big enough

-      * Store by block size, or search list
+   |   Store by block size, or search list
-      * Protect large blocks for big requests
+   |   Protect large blocks for big requests

-   * Worst Fit: Pick the biggest block
+   | Worst Fit: Pick the biggest block

-      * Store by block size, or search list
+   |   Store by block size, or search list
-      * Avoid external fragmentation
+   |   Avoid external fragmentation

 .. slide:: Example

    .. avembed:: AV/MemManage/firstFitAV.html ss

 .. slide:: .

+   |

+.. slide:: Buddy Method

+   | The memory pool is a power of 2 in size.
+   | Memory allocations are always the smallest power of 2 equal to or
+     bigger than the request.
+   | Free (and allocated) blocks are therefore always a power of 2
+   | Keep a list for each block size
+   | Easy to merge freed blocks

+.. slide:: Buddy Method Example

+   .. avembed:: AV/MemManage/BuddyAV.html ss

-   .
+.. slide:: .

+   |

 .. slide:: Failure Policies

-   * What do we do if there is no free block that can hold the message?
+   | What do we do if there is no free block that can hold the message?
-   * Must resort to a **failure policy**.
+   | Must resort to a **failure policy**.
-      * Reject the request
+   |   Reject the request
-      * Grow the memory
+   |   Grow the memory
-      * Compact the memory
+   |   Compact the memory
-      * Garbage collection
+   |   Garbage collection